-Paylocity Holding Corporation (the "Company"), through its wholly owned subsidiary, Paylocity Corporation, is a cloud-based provider of payroll and human capital management software solutions for medium-sized organizations.
+Paylocity Holding Corporation (the "Company") is a cloud-based provider of payroll and human capital management software solutions for medium-sized organizations.
 Services are provided in a Software-as-a-Service ("SaaS") delivery model utilizing the Company's cloud-based platform.
 Payroll services include collection, remittance and reporting of payroll liabilities to the appropriate federal, state and local authorities.